Zatvobor/tirexs/CONTRIBUTING.md

 should always `git rebase` on `master` to bring your changes up to date when necessary.

+Your requests with improvements, new features should point to `rc` (aka release candidate) branch.
+Use `master` branch just only for patches instead.

 Thank you for your contributions!